 Limits of the Native Salesforce Backup and Recovery Service

-With that, adopting a third-party solution becomes crucial.
+Some organizations need a solution that offers more features, like multi-SaaS backup, as they use multiple collaboration platforms; additional daily backups, as losing a full day’s work can be costly; or ransomware detection, as becoming a target of cybercrime can be even more costly.
 An efficient backup and recovery solution should not only be able to fully protect the important data and metadata, but it should also offer a reliable, fast, and user-friendly recovery feature to restore data when needed.

 You have invested in Salesforce and now you need to ensure your data is protected.
-Start your free trial of AvePoint Cloud Backup today and enjoy a more efficient way of protecting your Salesforce data.
+Start your free trial of AvePoint Cloud Backup – the leader in multi-SaaS backup – today and enjoy a more efficient way of protecting your Salesforce data.